Teksta versija

 Provision of Management of European Union Funds and Project Implementation

 Section 9.
-Institutions Involved in the Management of European Union Funds
+Authorities Involved in the Management of European Union Funds

-(1) Management of European Union funds shall be provided by the following institutions involved in the management of European Union funds:
+(1) Management of European Union funds shall be provided by the following authorities involved in the management of European Union funds:

 1) managing authority;